sakachin2/XE/gxeinstallREADMEe.txt

         ===> install libgnomeui-dev
              install libgnomeprint2.2-dev  (ubuntu8)
-        (mutual dependency may start another package instalation) (6) pkg-config was not found
+        (mutual dependency may start another package instalation) OR (gnome2 may obsoleted on the distribution)
+        Use ./configure enable-libgnome2=no (glib2.0-dev install required)
+        In that case, "gio.h" is missing will be shown.
+    (6) pkg-config was not found
         ===> install pkg-config
     (7) CHK_INSTALL_GTK3...no and  CHK_INSTALL_GTK2..no